Insects of San Francisco Bay Area

 Bees

-At least 81 species of native bees, from 5 families, are found in the Bay Area.
+Around 90 species of native bees, from 5 families, are found in urban parts of the Bay Area.
 These are Apidae, Andrenidae, Colletidae, Halictidae, and Megachilidae.
 The most common species, the Honey Bee - Apis mellifera, is however an introduced (exotic) species from Europe.

 - Common Bee Groups in the San Francisco Bay Area -